SirusDoma/Mozart.Encore/README.md

 Supported client version: **v3.82\* (NX)**
 <sub>* v3.73 and older might work but not fully tested.</sub>

+> [!IMPORTANT]
+> See other branches for different client version support.

 ## Features

 - Zero-Configuration for quick start.